Tbseddy/Amazon-Project/README.md

 ###### Private properties of methods

 Classes let us make a property or a method private, which means it can only be accessed inside the class.
-Class property without a hash (#) in front is called a public property meaning it can be accessed anywhere
+Class property without a hash (#) in front is called a public property meaning it can be accessed anywhere.

+Converting an object into a class.
+Instead of using regular objects in this array we are giong to use a class to generate these objects